-This study compared inorganic N in landscapes burned by the 2002 Hayman fire with unburned landscapes.
+This study compared inorganic N in soils, groundwater and streams burned by the 2002 Hayman fire with those from unburned landscapes.
 All sampling occurred 16-18 years post-fire.
 A vast majority of the sampling occurring in the summer of 2019 though initial soil samples were collected for analysis of baseline physical and chemical properties (i.e. soil texture, bulk density, pH, and C and N content) in the summer of 2018 and winter ion exchange resins were deployed from October 2019 until May of 2020.
 This study included 16 hillslope gradients (i.e., 8 burned, 8 unburned) that spanned near-stream riparian positions, toeslopes at the concave slope break, and midslope positions on the lower hillslope (Figure 1).
 We established a plot at each topographic position that included 3 field replicates.
 We also sampled 20 upland plots (10 burned and 10 unburned) that were further upslope on low-gradient hillslopes (Figure 1).
 Uplands were sampled with a different sampling design that was not constrained by proximity to a stream and did not include plot-level field replicates (Figure 1).
 We used a physical definition of the various topographic positions based on elevation above stream to calculate the spatial extent of each – riparian <2 m above stream, toe and midslope 2-8 m above stream, and uplands >8 m above stream.
 Riparian position comprised 2-4% of the study watersheds, toe and midslopes 4-7%, and uplands 89-95%.

 2.2 Vegetation sampling

-We used the point-intercept method in 1 m2 quadrats to characterize surface cover characteristics at each plot.
-Vegetation was differentiated into forb, graminoid, and shrub classes and surface cover was classified as follows: organic horizon, mineral soil, rock, moss/lichen, char, coarse wood (> 7.5 cm), fine wood (< 7.5 cm), coarse roots (> 0.5 cm), fine roots (< 0.5 cm) and other (e.g. scat, bone).
+We used the point-intercept method in 1 m2 quadrats to characterize surface cover at each plot.
+Vegetation was differentiated into forb, graminoid, and shrub classes and surface cover was classified as follows: organic horizon, mineral soil, rock, moss/lichen, char, coarse wood (> 7.5 cm), fine wood (< 7.5 cm), coarse roots (> 0.5 cm), fine roots (< 0.5 cm) and other (e.g., scat, bone).
 We also extracted a remotely-sensed estimate of annual terrestrial net primary productivity (NPP, kg C/m2) for our study area in 2018.
 Because this product is constrained to a 30-m resolution, we report one value for each riparian, toeslope, and midslope sequence and one value for each upland plot.
 Foliar N pools increase with aboveground NPP (Turner et al., 2009), so we use annual NPP as a proxy for vegetation N demand.

 2.3 Soil Sampling

 In the summer of 2018, three mineral soil cores (0-15 cm) were collected from each topographic position and sieved to 2 mm to remove coarse fragments.
 The O horizon (i.e., forest floor) was also sampled in unburned upland positions.
-A 20 g sub-sample from mineral and organic horizons was dried at 105°C for 24 hours, ground in a roller table for 72 hours, and analyzed for total soil C and N content (%) by Dumas dry combustion (LECO CHN 2000; St Joseph, MI). pH was measured fore mineral soils in a 1:1 supernatant of 10 g sub-sample of mineral soil and a slurry of DI.
+A 20 g sub-sample from mineral and organic horizons was dried at 105°C for 24 hours, ground in a roller table for 72 hours, and analyzed for total soil C and N content (%) by Dumas dry combustion (LECO CHN 2000; St Joseph, MI). pH was measured for mineral soils in a 1:1 supernatant of 10 g sub-sample of mineral soil and a slurry of DI.
 C and N stocks of mineral and O horizons were then calculated by multiplying bulk density by soil depth and % C and N content.
 We assumed O horizon bulk densities of 0.14 g/cm3 (Stephens et al., 2004) and upland mineral soil bulk densities of 1.39 g/cm3 (Robichaud et al., 2013).